pixelfed/pixelfed-rn/DEVELOPMENT.md

 ```

-### IOS: "Building workspace pixelfed with scheme pixelfed and configuration Debug"
+### iOS: "Building workspace pixelfed with scheme pixelfed and configuration Debug"

 When you are not part of the pixelfed apple developer team, then you need to make the following changes to get it to build: